KR3YGK/leagues-cup-2023/README.md

 1. Creat work folder with subfolder titled "data".
 2. Create subfolder within the "data" folder called "output".
 This is where all your output will be saved.
-3. Create subfolder within the "data" folder called "raw"
+3. Create subfolder within the "data" folder called "raw".
+This is where your raw inputs will be saved.
 4. Put all data inputs into the "raw" subfolder.
 These include
      i.
 MLS.dta
     ii.
 Liga MX.dta